nicolai86/scaleway-terraform-demo/README.md

 Node      Address           Status  Type    Build  Protocol  DC consul-1  10.1.40.120:8301  alive   server  0.6.4  2         dc1
 consul-2  10.1.17.22:8301   alive   server  0.6.4  2         dc1

 ```

 Note that it doesn't matter which server we talk to.

-> TODO describe how to lookup IMAGE uuid.
+>TODO describe how to lookup IMAGE uuid.
 Right now I'm working around the issue: create a server, describe via API, use image uuid from response. scw images --no-trunc doesn't work for ARM… :?
 Lets continue with setting up our nomad cluster!

-## Setting up nomad
+#### Setting up nomad

-> TODO write up how to generate nomad binary.
-Basically start Scaleway server, install go arm, gcc & git; go get nomad, modify `scripts/build.sh` to remove linux/arm from excluded targets; compile; download binary

-Nomad doesn't supply prebuild ARM binaries.
-Luckily we can compile a working binary on a Scaleway ARM server easily.
-I've included nomad v0.4.0 in this repository, and we'll be using this binary for the rest of this post.

-The basic nomad setup looks very similar to our consul setup: again we're using Ubuntu 16.04 as base image; nomad will be supervised by `systemd`.
+The basic Nomad setup is very similar to the consul setup.
+I use Ubuntu 16.04 as base image; Nomad will be supervised by systemd.
 The notable differences are:

-- the nomad binary is uploaded from our local machine
-- the nomad configuration file is generated inline
+- The nomad configuration file is generated inline
-- nomad will use the existing consul cluster. this allows nomad to bootstrap itself easily
+- Nomad will use the existing consul cluster to bootstrap itself

 ```
 resource "scaleway_server" "server" {